crowdlingo/course/src/speaking/name.md

 - Do you like your name?
 - In your country, do people feel that their name is very important?
 - Would you like to change your name?
-- Is it easy to change your name in your country?

 ## Vocabulary

 <vocab-list>
-- accumulation
-  - an increase by natural growth or addition
-- particular
+- identity
-  - a fact about some part (as opposed to general)
+  - the distinct personality of an individual regarded as a persisting entity
 - Sometimes
   - on certain occasions or in certain cases but not always
-- knowledgeable
-  - highly educated
 - pressure
   - to cause to do through pressure or necessity, by physical, moral or intellectual means
+- particular
+  - unique or specific to a person or thing or category
+- classical
+  - traditional genre of music conforming to an established form and appealing to critical interest and developed musical taste
+- knowledge
+  - the psychological result of perception and learning and reasoning

 <!-- blank -->